yogthos/noir-exception/README.md

 The library provides two middleware functions called `wrap-exceptions` and `wrap-internal-error`.

 The `wrap-exceptions` function will create styled stack traces to highlight local namespaces.
-This is useful for quickly identifying what matters most in stacktraces during development.
+This is useful for quickly identifying what matters most in stack traces during development.

 If you have, as an example, <em>development</em> and <em>production</em> profiles, use the `quiet?` optional flag to set the profile - `#(wrap-exceptions % quiet?)`.